bajamircea/bajamircea.github.io/_posts/2015-03-14-if-error-else.markdown

 code quality.

 One apparently trivial issue is the case of iregular error checking.
-Notice how in the example below `fread` does not have a `else` bracnch, instead it breaks out of the `for` loop on error.
-This kind of things have no impact on execution they just slow down reading.
+Notice how in the example below `fread` does not have a `else` branch, instead it breaks out of the `for` loop on error.
+Also the success path is burried somewhere in the middle of the code.
+This kind of things have no impact on execution they just slow down understanding a program and the ability to change it easily.

-Then there are lots of incorrect error test messages.
+Repetition leads to the chance of incorrect error test messages.
 The code to open the file was copy-pasted and the same message `"Failed to open source file"` might also be logged when failing to open the destination file.

-Then there is the case of the missing or incorrect error handling.
+Repetition also leads to the chance of missing or incorrect error handling.

 The **code repetition can be addressed using a C++ RAII approach**.